This post may include affiliate links. Thank you for your support.

 Do I have to make my beer bread recipe with cheese?

-Your best bet here would be to either use a flavorful non-alcoholic beer, kombucha, or a high-quality ginger beer.
+You sure can.
+For the best results, I recommend using a flavorful non-alcoholic beer, kombucha, or a high-quality ginger beer.
 These non-alcoholic options all provide carbonation, flavoring, and yeast, which is the trio we’re after.
-Sparkling wine would also do the trick!
+But, sparkling wine will also do the trick!

 Can I make it gluten-free?